This doc applies for organizations with users on our original user model.

-Since July 30, 2020, new signups to New Relic are on our New Relic One user model.
-Older customers who have not yet migrated to the new model are still on our original user model.
+Since July 30, 2020, new signups to New Relic have users on our New Relic One user model.
+Older customers who have not yet migrated their users to the new model are still on our original user model.
 The original user model will be increasingly deprecated as more New Relic customers are migrated to the new model.

 Here are some important aspects of the original user model and links to important docs: